OpenConceptConsulting/handbook/README.md

 #### PSYA

 OpenConcept has partnered with PSYA to offer all employees and their families a free and anonymous counselling service.
 PSYA has seven trained psychologists who are available on the phone 24/7.
 You can call them and speak to someone for both work related and personal issues and you don’t have to give your real name.
 There is also a live chat service available in the daytime through PSYA’s website.
 Please check out [this presentation](https://docs.google.com/presentation/d/12mUO43tkFL8HwsQEaanNM-rjHYEk-Av5EV_vkvlnpOQ/edit?usp=sharing) for all the info.

-#### Farmer for one day

-If you are experiencing a period of stress, or would just like to try something different once in a while, you have the possibility to join the OpenConcept farmers for a day or more of work in the fields.
-Work is seasonal and varied, and can also be a great opportunity to learn something new!
-Just ask your farmer colleagues what they need help with - and don’t forget to notify your team that you will be offline for a while.
-Happy farming!

-#### English lessons

-In OpenConcept we use English a lot and we wish for everyone to have a good level of this language.
-You can take part in English lessons for free during working hours, with a qualified mothertongue teacher.
-Our English classes are structured so that you can do work whenever you want and have it reviewed, organise a conversation class when it suits you and take part remotely too.
-Check out the [English for Smartworkers](https://docs.google.com/presentation/d/1m1sai3juBT07MlSr-Txqwn0NCBrnX8rpPtmZkwnPxWI/edit?usp=sharing) presentation for more info.

 #### Out of office days